Affiliate Artist in Double Bass

 He is a freelance bassist in Houston, serving in symphonic, chamber, jazz and studio capacities, appearing on numerous CDs with local artists.

-Mr. Whittaker has performed master classes and performances in ShangHai, China, Amsterdam, Japan, Germany, Oklahoma, Missouri, Texas, and Louisiana.
+Mr. Whittaker has performed master classes and performances in ShangHai, China, Amsterdam, Japan, Germany, Oklahoma, Missouri, Kansas, Texas, and Louisiana.
 He has also performed at the Aspen music festival, and as principal bass for the Festival de dui Mondi in Spoleto, Italy for GianCarlo Menotti’s nintieth birthday.
-He is currently the bass teacher for the Sound Encounters program in Ottawa, Kansas, for the Texas Music Festival at the University of Houston, and serves as a reviewer for Double Bassist magazine in London, England.
+He currently teaches bass and coordinates the Chamber Music program at the Texas Music Festival, and has served as the bass teacher for the Sound Encounters program in Ottawa, Kansas, and as a reviewer for Double Bassist magazine in London, England.

 Mr. Whittaker’s students have enjoyed success at programs such as Tanglewood, Aspen, the Disney Young Musician’s orchestra, Domaine Forget, the Golden Gate bass festival, Tanglewood Young Musician’s Institute, Interlochen, Texas Music Festival, Round Top Music festival, National Repertory Orchestra, Instrumenta Festival (Mexico) and The Bach Festival.
 His students have gone on to study at Julliard, Mannes, the University of Southern California, Rice University, Northwestern University, Boston University, the Cleveland Institute of Music, Baylor University and Indiana University.

 Mr. Whittaker is a proud member of the American Suzuki Strings Association, American String Teachers Association, The Texas Music Educator’s Association, the Texas Orchestra Director’s Association, the International Society of Bassists, Kappa Kappa Psi and Phi Mu Alpha.